-Valuing websites and ecommerce sites
+Valuing websites and digital assets

 What is the worth of a digital asset such as a website, ecommerce site or online platform?
 That is the main focus of my work.
 Digital assets are a special class of assets.
 They are intangible but visible.
 They seem virtual but they drive real results.
 In many cases they are the source of growth for many new and existing business ventures.
 But what are they worth?